Reviewable/Reviewable/docs/files.md

 ## Special states

-The way diffs are displayed is suject to some special states, on both file-by-file and whole-review bases.
+The way diffs are displayed is subject to some special states, on both file-by-file and whole-review bases.

 ### Diff-suppressing states